lightning/bolts/04-onion-routing.md

    generation
  - a 1300-byte `hop_payloads` consisting of multiple, variable length,
    `hop_payload` payloads or up to 20 fixed sized legacy `hop_data` payloads.
- - a 32-byte `HMAC`, used to verify the packet's integrity
+ - a 32-byte `hmac`, used to verify the packet's integrity

 The network format of the packet consists of the individual sections serialized into one contiguous byte-stream and then transferred to the packet